-Permalinks are a term that many bloggers use on a daily basis, but many of them do not fully understand them.
-They are very important, and before you create a website in WordPress, you should think about the best framework for your site.
+today’s topic: How to Change Permalinks in WordPress let’s get started.
+Permalinks are a term that many bloggers use daily, but many of them do not fully understand them.
+They are very important, and before you create a website in WordPress. you should think about the best framework for your site.
 But before you can customize them correctly, you know what a permalink is and how they affect a blog.

 From the moment you install WordPress, permalinks will be set and activated.
 Every new post you publish will receive a unique link, and everything will work without problems.
 So, in the beginning, thinking about changing the permalink structure is a common question among the newcomers.

 Although in many cases you should follow the philosophy “do not fix it if not broken”, it is not one of those moments.
 The default permalink structure of WordPress looks ugly and it can cause both problems for your visitors and search engines.
 By default, WordPress uses a simple permalink structure that looks like http://example.com/?p=123

 Many bloggers use the date structure that they simply do not need.
 For example, sites that depend on the timestamp news site can help, but they may harm other types of websites.
 Just try to imagine yourself in a situation where you fall on an article that happened in the past a few years ago.
 Although the post is not time-sensitive, you will immediately assume that it is old and not readable, is not it?

 Therefore, to help all users, and to help search engines properly index your pages, it is important to make the default permalink structure more attractive to humans and machines.

 What Is The Best One You Should Use?